Advising

 The Polytechnic Tutoring Center (PTC) offers a range of academic support services to all registered students.
 Tutoring is offered for the biology, chemistry, computer science and physics courses for first- and second-year students.
 Tutoring is provided on a drop-in basis as well as through exam-review sessions.
 While most of our tutoring is in-person drop-in, we are pleased to offer some in-person appointments as well as online drop-in.

 Tutors are carefully selected and trained.
-They include undergraduate peer tutors, graduate students and instructors.
+They include undergraduate peer tutors and graduate students.
 Tutors know their subjects well and understand where students may have difficulty.
 They are skilled at explaining material in a variety of ways for maximum comprehension.
 All students’ questions are respected; no question is too basic to ask.
 The PTC also helps students improve their learning skills in order to become more successful in college and throughout their careers.

 PTC services are free of charge.
 For more information about the center, visit Polytechnic Tutoring Center.